qawsedr87/CryptoCoinsApp/README.md

 ## Reference
 Credit goes to the tutorial on [@PhilippLackner YouTube Channel](https://www.youtube.com/@PhilippLackner) by learning a Clean Architecture MVVM pattern in Kotlin

+- Difference Between tutorial and mine
+  - Android 13 (API level 33)
-- What is Diff
+  - features
     - adding cryptocurrency logos to the coin detail page
     - implementing an "Item Empty" section to display when there is no team member data available